cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 7.md

 8. What is the right subtree of node (2)?
 9. What is the height of the tree?
 10. Is this a proper or improper binary tree?
+11. Is this a complete binary tree?
-11. What is the sequence of elements if you performed a depth-first, pre-order tree traversal?
+12. What is the sequence of elements if you performed a depth-first, pre-order tree traversal?
-12. What is the sequence of elements if you performed a depth-first, post-order tree traversal?
+13. What is the sequence of elements if you performed a depth-first, post-order tree traversal?
-13. What is the sequence of elements if you performed a depth-first, in-order tree traversal?
+14. What is the sequence of elements if you performed a depth-first, in-order tree traversal?
-14. What is the sequence of elements if you performed a breadth-first tree traversal?
+15. What is the sequence of elements if you performed a breadth-first tree traversal?
-15. What is the sequence of elements if you performed an Euler tour?
+16. What is the sequence of elements if you performed an Euler tour?

 ---

+Consider a binary tree data structure.

-16. Write the pseudocode for an algorithm that calculates the total number of nodes in a binary tree.
+17. Write the pseudocode for an algorithm that calculates the total number of nodes in a binary tree.
+18. What is the time complexity of your algorithm?
+Prove your answer.

 ---

+Two binary trees are structurally identical if the trees are made of nodes with the same values arranged in the same way.

-17. Write the pseudocode for an algorithm that takes two binary trees as arguments and returns `true` if they are structurally identical or `false` otherwise.
-Structurally identical means that the trees are made of nodes with the same values arranged in the same way.
+19. Write the pseudocode for an algorithm that takes two binary trees as arguments and returns `true` if they are structurally identical or `false` otherwise.
+20. What is the time complexity of your algorithm?
+Prove your answer.